OpenwaterHealth/opw_phantoms/README.md

 # opw_phantoms
-## Phantoms for Optical and Ultrasound Devices
+## Phantoms for Optical, Ultrasound, and Acousto-Optic Devices

-Openwater has developed several phantoms for use with our optical and ultrasound devices.
+Openwater has developed several phantoms for use with our optical, ultrasound, and acousto-optic devices.
 These phantoms are designed to simulate the characteristics of interacting tissue, and have various formulations and mechanical configurations depending on the application.

 ## Prerequisites and Usage